sebastian-stubenvoll/italic-hype-feed/README.md

 4. Under `Actions -> General -> Workflow permissions` grant read and write permissions
+5. You may need to uncomment or adjust the `base` entry in `vite.config.js` to match your deployment path.
+E.g. if you're deploying with the default github pages url, you need to change the entry to `base: '/YOUR-REPO-NAME/'`

 Github Actions will then periodically run a script that obtains your